prometheusresearch/baseline-codebase/src/rex.ctl/README.rst

 help``, which allows you to list available tasks, settings and help topics::

     $ rex help
-    Rex - Command-line administration utility for the Rex platform
+    Rex - Command-line administration utility for the RexDB platform
     Usage: rex [<settings>...] <task> [<arguments>...]

     Run rex help for general usage and a list of tasks,